thomasdavis/blah/packages/cli/README.md

 # @blahai/cli - Barely Logical Agent Host

-A comprehensive CLI tool for working with the Model Context Protocol (MCP) to create, test, and deploy AI tools.
-This package provides a complete MCP server implementation with support for both remote and local tool execution.
+A comprehensive CLI tool for building, testing, and deploying AI tools across multiple protocols.
+This package provides a complete implementation with support for both Model Context Protocol (MCP) and Simple Language and Object Protocol (SLOP), enabling seamless integration with various AI systems and tools.

 ## Getting Started